d2r2/go-max7219/README.md

 	mtx.OutputChar(0, max7219.FontZXSpectrumRus, 'Я', true)
 ```

 This functionality works not only with Raspberry PI, but with counterparts as well (tested with Raspberry PI and Banana PI).
-It may works with any Raspberry PI clone, which support Kernel SPI bus, but you should in advance make SPI bus device present in /dev/ list.
+It will works with any Raspberry PI clone, which support Kernel SPI bus, but you should in advance make SPI bus device present in /dev/ list.

 ## FAQ